 6) Add a personal touch to your office.

 Bring in some pictures of the kids; add some pretty plants, inspirational quotes, or anything else you can think of that will make your office a pleasant place to work in.
-In addition to getting and keeping you in a good mood whenever you step in your office, you are more likely to keep it clean and organized if it is a place you treasure.
+In addition to getting and keeping you in a good mood whenever you step into your office, you are more likely to keep it clean and organized if it is a place you treasure.
 So splurge a little on some special office décor.

 7) Let’s talk about the files on your computer.

-You can waist just as much time searching for an online document as for a piece of paper.
+You can waste just as much time searching for an online document as for a piece of paper.
 If your computer is used for work as well as for personal use, create a work folder and use subfolders for particular employers, projects etc.

 Again, come up with a file system that works for you and keep your work files separate from your personal files.
 This is particularly important if other family members access the computer as well.
 If that’s the case, and you are using Windows XP, I strongly recommend setting up a separate user account just for work and password protecting it.
 This will prevent other family members from accidentally changing or deleting your work files.